cwida/teseo/README.md

 #### Tests

-To run the unit tests, the configure script must be first invoked with the option `--enable-test`.
-In `make`, the unit tests then need to be explicitly requested  with the target `testsuite`.
+To be able to run the unit tests, the configure script must be first invoked with the option `--enable-test`.
+Afterward, the test-suite can be created with `make testsuite`.
 The complete snippet of commands is:

 ```
 # starting from the root directory of this repository